Shahrukh Hashmi, MD, co-chair email@example.com

 - Composition.
 Steering Committee members must be members of the SIG, with at least one member representing the CIBMTR Health Services Research Program.
 Diverse representation is preferred: geographic, racial, gender based, areas of expertise, size and type of the transplant program.

 - Nominations.
 Inaugural appointments to the Steering Committee will be made by the ASTCT President, in part based on recommendations from the Medical Director of the National Marrow Donor Program (NMDP) Health Services Research Program and the Scientific Director/Co-Chairs of the CIBMTR Working Committee on Late Effects and Quality of Life.
 Subsequently, SIG members interested in serving as a leader will notify the Steering Committee, who will then forward a slate of proposed nominees through the Executive Director to the ASTCT President.

 - The leadership of the Steering Committee will be a Chair, Chair-Elect and CIBMTR HSR Program representative with term of 2 years; leaders may be reappointed.

 3. Steering Member Responsibilities

-- Attend and actively participate in Steering Committee conference calls and other meetings at the request of the ASBMT Board of Directors.
+- Attend and actively participate in Steering Committee conference calls and other meetings at the request of the ASTCT Board of Directors.

-- Complete committee assignments, including annual report on activities for ASBMT Board of Directors and CIBMTR leadership.
+- Complete committee assignments, including annual report on activities for ASTCT Board of Directors and CIBMTR leadership.

-- Serve as resource for SIG members as well as members of other ASBMT SIGs.
+- Serve as resource for SIG members as well as members of other ASTCT SIGs.

 Working Committees may be appointed by the Steering Committee to accomplish tasks and duties of the SIG.
 Committees will be evaluated by the Steering Committee annually.